ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 Applications
 -------------------------------------------------------------------------------------------------

-AMD provides pre-built images for various GPU-ready applications through `Infinity Hub <https://www.amd.com/en/technologies/infinity-hub>`_.
+AMD provides pre-built images for various GPU-ready AI and HPC applications through `Infinity Hub <https://www.amd.com/en/developer/resources/infinity-hub.html>`_.
 There, you'll also find examples for invoking each application and suggested parameters used for benchmarking.